 Recently I encountered a scene familiar to any parent: I came home to find that the chairs in my living room and dining room had been converted – with the aid of a blanket – into a house by my five-year old.
 These were no mere chairs in his eyes: they were building materials for an entire fantasy world.

-Kids provide a constant reminder of how limited our perspectives on the world often become as we grow older.
+Kids provide a constant reminder of how easily we acquire perceptual blocks as we grow older.
 To a large extent, this isn’t a bad thing: we have to be able to rely on certain preconceptions, assumptions, and even stereotypes about the world around us in order to make sense of things quickly and get through our daily lives.

 Problems arise, however, when (a) the foundations for our preconceptions are faulty, and/or (b) we operate on autopilot and don’t periodically test our preconceptions.
 As I argue frequently on Mission to Learn, cultivating consciousness and a propensity to ask questions is essential for effective learning.
 They are also essential for problem solving – which, after all, is a learning process.